I Wanted To Fire Them All

-All little things, yet they weren’t up to my standards!!
+All little things, but they weren’t up to my standards!!
 And come on, it’s my business, my baby, my life.

-It was driving my nuts, so I started venting to fellow business friends about it, and they’d all join in on the vent with little comments like “staff can’t life with them, can’t live without them” or worse “people these days don’t know how to work!”.
+It was driving me nuts, so I started venting to fellow business friends about it, and they’d all join in on the vent with little comments like, “Staff—can’t live with them, can’t live without them,” or worse, “People these days don’t know how to work!”

 I was finding myself agreeing with them, until one (far wiser) associate gave me this advice:

 “An inferior action done by a subordinate today is better than a superior action done by you never.”